Download the free guide:

-Cash Support: Cash support includes money, gifts and loans, plus expenses paid by others on the student’s behalf, such as food, clothing, housing, car payments or expenses, medical and dental care and college costs.
+Cash support includes money and gifts, plus expenses paid by others on the student’s behalf, such as food, clothing, housing, car payments or expenses, medical and dental care and college costs.

 If that is not sufficient, the custodial parent is the parent who provided more cash support to the student during the most recent calendar year for which parental support was provided.